JejeDurden/AlchemyMachine/README.md

-# AlchemyMachine inspired by Zelda, Breathe of the wild
+# AlchemyMachine inspired by Zelda, Breath of the wild

 Quick start :
 ```npm install && node app.js```